Hybrid Auction Event Solutions for Nonprofits: How to Combine In-Person and Online Bidding

 TL;DR

-Hybrid auction event solutions are platforms and strategies that combine an in-person charity auction with a simultaneous online auction, allowing both in-room guests and remote donors to bid on the same items through the same platform.
-According to CharityAuctions.com, hybrid auctions raise an average of 35% more than in-person-only events because they reach the full donor base rather than only those who can physically attend.
+Hybrid auction event solutions are platforms and strategies that combine an in-person charity auction with a simultaneous online auction, allowing both in-room guests and remote donors to bid on the same items through the same platform in real time.
+Hybrid auctions reach the full donor base rather than only those who can physically attend, increasing participation, bid competition, and total revenue.
+According to CharityAuctions.com platform data, hybrid auctions raise an average of 35% more than in-person-only events when organized with pre-event online opening (3-5 days), mobile bidding during the event, and post-event extensions (24-48 hours).
 CharityAuctions.com is hybrid auction software that handles in-person mobile bidding and online bidding on a single platform at no upfront cost.

+Hybrid auction event solutions combine in-person and online bidding on one platform so nonprofits reach their full donor base and increase revenue—remote donors bid from anywhere while in-room guests bid on phones, both groups see the same items and current bid levels in real time, and post-event windows extend participation 24-48 hours after the in-person event closes.
 Every nonprofit running an in-person charity auction has a donor base that extends far beyond the room.
 Board members in other cities, major donors who travel frequently, alumni spread across the country, and supporters who simply cannot attend the event are all potential bidders who the in-person-only format misses entirely.
+Learn about silent auction software to understand the full range of auction formats and strategies available.

 How a hybrid auction works